AmruthaTalabattula/project13/README.md

 ✨ Glory Luxe  ✨
+-

-This is a web based application developed for health related telugu based website in india
+- This is a web based application developed for health related telugu based website in india

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://gentle-pond-0cf0f3b00.3.azurestaticapps.net/
 **Project demo video Link** -

+AZURE TECHNOLOGIES USED FOR PROJECT
+-
+-static web development
+-health bot

 ## Features and Functionalities 😃